waku-org/nwaku/README.md

 #### Nim Runtime
 This repository is bundled with a Nim runtime that includes the necessary dependencies for the project.

-Before you can utilise the runtime you'll need to build the project, as detailed in a previous section.
+Before you can utilize the runtime you'll need to build the project, as detailed in a previous section.
 This will generate a `vendor` directory containing various dependencies, including the `nimbus-build-system` which has the bundled nim runtime.

 After successfully building the project, you may bring the bundled runtime into scope by running: